Next Up Top Rap Artist

 Kulture Vulturez: From The Ground Up is upcoming album, what can be expected behind that?

 Jae B.: Without exposing too much.
 I have more music videos on the way!
 Also, just know I have some features from a few big-name artist, and there is some production on the project from producers with names even bigger.
-Y’all gotta stay tuned.
+You all have to stay tuned.

 Kulture Vulturez: Anything else people should know?